Vice25/CS-499-/README.md

 1. **Building Collaborative Environments:**
    - *Artifact One:* The enhancement of this artifact exhibits collaboration by adapting and enhancing code from C++ to Python, fostering a more versatile solution.
 The narrative elucidates the distinctions between the two versions, emphasizing collaboration among developers proficient in diverse languages.
 The reflection underscores the significance of adaptability in a varied software development milieu.
-   - *Artifact Two:* The inclusion of personalized user experiences, introduction of a novel sorting algorithm, and implementation of safeguards exemplify a collaborative mindset.
+   - *Artifact Two:* The inclusion of personalized user experiences, the introduction of a novel sorting algorithm, and the implementation of safeguards exemplify a collaborative mindset.
 These enhancements address potential user needs and augment program usability.
 Furthermore, the reflection underscores the importance of versatility in software development, aligning with collaborative principles.
    - *Artifact Three:* Security-focused enhancements within this artifact demonstrate a proactive approach to collaborative security measures.
 Describing the steps to recreate the environment with added security features furnishes valuable insights for fellow developers, nurturing collaboration in establishing secure database environments.

 2. **Professional-Quality Communications:**